Daniela Stranner

-Daniela Gutierrez Stranner (born September 25, 2002) is a Filipino-German actress.
-She made her acting debut in the television series Make It With You and gained recognition for her role as Z in the teen mystery series Senior High.
-Stranner made her film debut in the Cathy Garcia-Sampana romance Love at First Stream, which earned her a Best Actress nomination at the 2021 Metro Manila Film Festival.
+Daniela Gutierrez Stranner (born September 25, 2002) is a Filipino actress.
+She first acted in the television series Make It With You (2020), and gained recognition for her role as Z in the teen mystery series Senior High (2023–2024).
+Stranner made her film debut in Cathy Garcia-Sampana's romance Love at First Stream (2021), which earned her a Best Actress nomination at the 2021 Metro Manila Film Festival.

-Stranner was also part of the first batch of artists in Rise Artists Studio, the talent management arm of ABS-CBN Films.
+Stranner was also part of the inaugural batch of artists in Rise Artists Studio, the talent management arm of ABS-CBN Films.

 Early life

 Daniela Gutierrez Stranner was born on September 25, 2002, and raised in Angeles, Pampanga.

-Career

 Stranner was discovered in a mall and invited to audition for ABS-CBN.
 During her audition, talent manager Johnny Manahan offered her a two-year artist contract on the spot.

+Career

-She was introduced in 2018 as part of the Star Magic Circle, a group of new talents under Star Magic.
-In 2020, Stranner became part of the first batch of 13 artists launched under Rise Artists Studio.
+Stranner was introduced in 2018 as part of the Star Magic Circle, a group of new talents under Star Magic.
+In 2020, she became part of the first batch of 13 artists launched under Rise Artists Studio.
 That same year, she made her television debut as Cheska Crismo in the romantic comedy series Make It With You.